 Yevette Watts – Happy Feet and Pixie Ballet

-Yevette, owner of Teddy Bear Dancers, brings her love for teaching little ones to love to dance to our youngest, budding dancers that find happiness and joy in moving to music!
+Yevette, former owner of Teddy Bear Dancers, brings her love for teaching little ones to love to dance to our youngest, budding dancers that find happiness and joy in moving to music!
 She has taught hundreds of children the fun of hopping, skipping, jumping, and galloping (and more) using the basic styles of ballet, jazz, and tap.
+Miss Yevette continues to dance ouotside the studio at various local events.